Name: Daniel McQuaid

 How has your mentor influenced your career trajectory?

 I can safely say Dr. Narla has been the single most important influence in my career trajectory.
-His caring and respect for me since day one was really what encouraged me to work hard in the lab, even when things were not going my way.
-Had I not been exposed to such a supportive presence while working in the lab, I probably would not have developed the passion for research I have today, and would not be so focused on becoming a physician-scientist in the future.
+His caring and respect for me since day one was really what encouraged me to work hard in the lab, even when things were difficult.
+Had I not been exposed to such a supportive presence while working in the lab, I may not have developed the passion for research I have today.
+Additionally, having Dr. Narla as a role model and mentor was instrumental in navigating the path to medical school and laying the groundwork for a career as a physician-scientist.
+From a very young age, Dr. Narla gave me invaluable guidance on career development, and to this day remains someone I go to for advice about my professional aspirations.

 What is the key to establishing a productive relationship with your mentor?

-I think one-on-one interactions in both scientific and non-scientific contexts between the mentor and mentee are absolutely essential in order to develop a good relationship.
-Dr. Narla was great about giving me a ton of attention and meeting with me at least on a weekly basis during my time in the lab, and this is one of the main reasons we have such a great relationship today, even when I am not physically in the lab to see him.
+One-on-one interactions in both scientific and non-scientific contexts between the mentor and mentee are essential in order to develop a good relationship.
+Dr. Narla always giving me a great deal of attention and meeting with me at least on a weekly basis during my time in the lab.
+However, he also makes time for trainees outside of the lab as well – whether it be in social lab gatherings or through informal check-ins.
+To this day, we have regular Zoom calls to catch up both personally and professionally, and this is due in large part to the precedent that was set when I joined the lab 15 years ago.

 What was the decisive moment that made you realize you have a future in science?

-I think seeing my patent being filed was really the moment when I decided that this was something I wanted to do for a long, long time.
+Seeing my patent being filed was really the moment when I decided that this was something I wanted to do for a long time.
 There is nothing quite like seeing hard work pay off in such a tangible, rewarding way, and it was this experience that really solidified my passion for scientific research.

 How do you define success for yourself?

-Success for myself would entail having a career that fulfills me and does not feel like work, while being surrounded by people who support and respect me in whatever I do.
+Success for myself would entail having a career that fulfills me and does not feel like work, while being able to love and support the important people in my life.

 How do you fuel creativity to generate innovative approaches and new ideas in your work?

-New ideas and innovation stem from knowing virtually everything about a field and identifying where problems can be solved.
-This comes through extensive literature review, critical thinking, and experimental planning that will ultimately lead to testable hypotheses that could solve some of the gaps in current research.
+New ideas and innovation stem from having a great deal of knowledge about a field and identifying where problems can be solved.
+This comes through extensive literature review, critical thinking, and experimental planning that will ultimately lead to testable hypotheses to fill some gaps in current research.
 Dr. Narla was great about creating an environment where imagination and innovation were encouraged, and he always listened to my ideas intently and treated them with respect, even if we disagreed on them.
-This was absolutely fundamental in my development as a scientist, and ultimately led to some of the discoveries I made in the lab that culminated in my patent.
+This was fundamental in my development as a scientist, and ultimately led to some of the discoveries I made in the Narla lab.
+In addition, Dr. Narla is truly an outstanding scientist and experimentalist.
+Being able to bounce ideas off of him and learn how he thinks made me infinitely better, and has carried through in my experiences in other labs.

 What is the key to making the best of the YSF training program for somebody who is just starting out?

 The unique thing about the Young Scientist Foundation is that mentors are continuously involved with the students and are constantly checking in on them to see how they are progressing.
-The graduate students and Dr. Narla alike are really great about this, and it is one of the reasons why YSF alumni speak so highly of the program.
-I never, ever felt as if I was a burden to anyone in the lab – I was treated with respect and given responsibility from day one, and that trust really made me feel at home.
+Dr. Narla and all members of the Narla lab really made it a priority to ensure the YSF trainees had a good experience, and it is one of the reasons why YSF alumni speak so highly of the program.
+I never felt as if I was a burden to anyone in the lab and to this day am extremely grateful for the welcoming environment fostered by everyone in the lab that made me feel at home very early on.

 What are you concentrating on right now (professionally)?
 What are some of the initiatives you are working on?